sueszli/uwaterloos-sunshines/docs/report.md

 Where:

 - `name`: the name of the employee
-- `sex`: inferred based on the name using a text-classifier
+- `sex`: inferred based on the name using a text-classifier (sometimes also stored as `sex_encoded` for specific queries)
 - `paper_count`, `citation_count`, `h_index`: metrics retrieved from the Semantic Scholar API as of October 2024
 - `role_{YYYY}`, `role_cluster_{YYYY}`: role and role cluster of the employee in the respective year
 - `salary_{YYYY}`, `benefits_{YYYY}`, `totalcomp_{YYYY}`: salary, benefits, and total compensation (consisting of salary and benefits) of the employee in the respective year